vasilakisfil/Introspected-REST/README.md

 #### 9.2.2.
 MicroType shims
-Another constraint of [RFC 6831](https://tools.ietf.org/html/rfc6838) is that each Media Type's primary functionality shoud be that of being media formats.
+According to [RFC 6831](https://tools.ietf.org/html/rfc6838) each Media Type's primary functionality shoud be that of being media formats.

 >   Media types MUST function as actual media formats.
 Registration of
 >  things that are better thought of as a transfer encoding, as a